 The main hull is carved out of a not-so-wee block of billet that was waterjet out of 3/4” plate.

 A 3D printed liner sits inside the final milled billet and protects all of the guts.

 The final robot bolts together with 32 screws in total.
-While it’s a pain to assemble, it at least ensures that stripped screws won’t decommision the robot.
+It takes a while to assemble, but it ensures that stripped screws won’t decommission the robot.